Veterans Q&A

 If you have already applied for VA educational benefits, you will need to meet with the Certifying Official to submit proof of your status as a Veteran or dependent of a Veteran.

-Do I need to see the Veterans' Certifying Official if I already met with her in a previous semester?
+Do I need to see the Veterans' Certifying Official if I already met with them in a previous semester?

 Does the Veterans’ Certifying Official process documentation for all educational benefits?